noe-protocol/noe-gate/README.md

 ## Replayable evidence, not legal verdicts

-Noe produces a deterministic verdict together with an integrity-protected record of the rule, context commitments, and outcome.
+Noe produces a deterministic verdict together with an integrity-protected record of the rule, admitted context, and outcome.
 This supports:

 - incident reconstruction
 - supervisory debugging